-Website cost calculator - How much should a website cost?
+Website cost calculator: How much will your website cost?

-If you're trying to create a budget for your website, and don't know where to start, this article is for you.
+Are you trying to create a budget for your website, but don't know what to consider?
+Here's where to start.

 November 05 · 8 min read

 Trying to understand how much your website will cost, whether you’re working with a DIY platform, freelancer, or design agency?
 Here’s a primer on what to expect.

 With a DIY website builder

 Whether you’ve used one before or not, you’re probably familiar with DIY website builders, thanks to their aggressive advertising.
 Their ranks are made up of companies like Squarespace, Wix, and Weebly.
 Though each one has varying prices, it typically costs $300 or less to build a website with one of these sites.

 This makes them one of the most affordable solutions for those in need of a website.
 They do have recurring costs (typically every month) for things like web hosting, updating your SSL certificate, and so on.

 Though the upfront cost is on the cheaper side, the monthly fees are more than you would be paying to manage web hosting and domain name expenses yourself.
 This makes it a more expensive option in the long term for a pretty limited service.

 Who should use a DIY service?